-Quality craftsmanship sometimes suffers that same fate as Rodney Dangerfield: it don’t get no respect.
-Rarely will a layperson walk into a room and think, “wow, those cabinets are really level!” or, “look at how square that window is!” or even, “that conduit sure does look plumb!”
+Quality craftsmanship sometimes suffers the same fate as Rodney Dangerfield: it don’t get no respect.
+Rarely will a layperson walk into a room and think, “Wow, those cabinets are really level!” or, “Look at how square that window is!” or even, “That conduit sure does look plumb!”
 If those newly-hung cabinets look wonky, or if the window sits off-kilter, or if that conduit appears as if it got thrown together by random time and chance, you might wonder who the bum was that did the installation.
 I guess it’s just our nature to take quality for granted.
 Even still, as professionals who take pride in our work, we strive for excellence, right?
 Perhaps the indication that our work is excellent is that it does go unnoticed.

 Let me paint the scene for you.
 We manage a fair number of properties in Auburndale, Florida, and we’ve recently started on some remodeling projects.
 Hanging new cabinets and light fixtures has been our top priority.
 With a few homes to renovate, it’s safe to say that we had a fair amount of work ahead of us.
 The upside here is that, with so much work to do, we were able to put the Makita laser level through its paces right away.
 The job might have been a little overwhelming, but this new level speeds up and simplifies the whole process considerably.

 Red Vs. Green